 - The affected gland cells in Barrett’s esophagus can become increasingly abnormal and lead to a pre-cancerous condition called dysplasia.
 If dysplasia is present or if there is a family history of Barrett’s esophagus, the risk of cancer is greater.

-How is esophageal cancer evaluated?
+How is esophageal cancer diagnosed and evaluated?

 Your primary doctor will begin by asking you about your medical history, risk factors and symptoms.
 You will also undergo a physical exam.